rmadhok/enviro-dev-grad/README.md

 ## Syllabus

-The course syllabus is linked [here](syllabus.pdf), and includes the grade breakdown, course policies, and the reading list
+The syllabus is linked [here](syllabus.pdf), and includes the grade breakdown, course policies, and the reading list

-## Weekly slides
+## Lectures

-Slides for each week can be found under their respective [folder](weeks/).

 - Week 1: Week 1 has two slides.
   - You can find the slides for the first class [here](weeks/week1/week1a.pdf).